The style and features of the Skye template family.

 - On the right is an optional section called the sidetray.
 Use blocks to add content that sets the tone for your site.

 Use these tweaks to style the overlay and navigation links:

-- Change the links’ font, color, and spacing with the tweaks in Site Navigation.
+- Change the links’ font, color, and spacing with the Site navigation tweaks.

-- The overlay background color follows the Site Background in Site.
+- The overlay background color follows the Site background tweak under Site.

-- To hide the sidetray, check Hide Right Column in Site Navigation.
+- To hide the sidetray, check Hide right column under Site navigation.